 NEWS & EVENTS

-Catherine Masud as Chair of panel on "Projections of War: Cinematic Representations of Bangladesh's Independence" at 2021 edition of the International Association of Genocide Scholar's Conference.
+Catherine Masud as Chair and moderator of plenary panel entitled "Projections of War: Cinematic Representations of Bangladesh's Independence" at 2021 edition of the International Association of Genocide Scholar's Conference.
 Presentations by: Fahmida Akhter, Naeem Mohaiemen, Nayanika Mookherjee, and Zakir Hossain Raju.

 Catherine Masud participates as Guest of Honor at the online closing ceremony of Liberation DocFest Bangladesh 2021, a festival dedicated to documentary cinema, seeking to highlight the struggle for Liberation and Human Rights of people in various parts of the world and its contemporary significance.